The new decade brings new beginnings for Indigenous Policing

 - Social workers, mental health workers, criminologists, court workers

-- After you register, you will receive an email confirmation with access instructions for the virtual conference.
-Don’t forget to add the event to your calendar!
+- After you purchase the recording, you will receive an email confirmation with access instructions for the virtual conference.

 Liked networking with other agencies.